spinframework/spin-docs/content/api/hub/contributing.md

 More information can be found at this GitHub documentation page called [signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

-Type the following commit command to ensure that you sign off (--signoff), sign the data (-S) - recommended, and also leave a short message (-m):
+Type the following commit command to ensure that you sign off (--signoff), sign the data (-S), and also leave a short message (-m):

 <!-- @nocpy -->